 The Thesis Prize Committee shall select only one winner; no tie will be permitted.

 The winner shall receive a cash award of $500 from the DTP/WITP.
 The prize will be announced at the Theory CANADA Conference, with notification sent to all DTP and WITP members.

 The prize winner will be notified by March 31 and asked to give an invited talk at the Theory CANADA conference.
 The travel expenses will be covered from the Theory CANADA funds, subject to budgetary constraints.
-Should Theory CANADA publish proceedings that year, the prize winner will be invited to submit a summary of the thesis work for the proceedings before he/she receives the cash award.
-If the proceedings are not published, the prize winner will receive the cash award after a two-page summary of his/her thesis work is accepted for publication in an issue of Physics in Canada.
+Should Theory CANADA publish proceedings that year, the prize winner will be invited to submit a summary of the thesis work for the proceedings before they receive the cash award.
+If the proceedings are not published, the prize winner will receive the cash award after a two-page summary of their thesis work is accepted for publication in an issue of Physics in Canada.

 A one-page summary describing the competition results shall be posted by the Thesis Prize Committee Chair on the DTP website.
 [Example: http://dnp.phys.uregina.ca/content/2012-13-competition]